There is a saying in the world of cryptocurrencies:

 When you first set up your Trezor, it will generate a unique seed for you.
 When you need to restore access to your wallet, use this offline backup.

-The recovery seed follows a standard created by SatoshiLabs, but it is widely used, compatible with many wallet apps.
+The recovery seed follows a standard created by SatoshiLabs, but it is widely used and compatible with many wallet apps.

-If you want to get the upgraded version, you can consider the Trezor Model T which retails for about S$255 on Trezor.
+If you want to get the upgraded version, you can consider the Trezor Model T, which retails for about S$291.70 (US$213) on Trezor, excluding shipping.

-However, the Trezor One uses an older Micro-USB connection.
+However, note that the Trezor One uses an older Micro-USB connection.

 Where to Buy Trezor One in Singapore

-Next up we have the Ledger Nano S.
+Next up, we have the new Ledger Nano S Plus.

-The Ledger Nano S is an oldie but goldie as it was one of the first cryptocurrency hardware wallets to be released.
+The Ledger Nano S Plus is an upgrade over the classic Ledger Nano S which was one of the first cryptocurrency hardware wallets to be released.

 The company has been making hardware products for cryptocurrency security since 2014.

-The Nano S allows you to support up to six applications on your device at one time depending on their size and supports over 1,000 cryptocurrencies like Bitcoin, Ethereum, XRP, Bitcoin Cash, EOS, Stellar and more.
+The Nano S Plus allows you to support up to 100 applications on your device at one time, depending on their size.

-In addition, the Nano S has support for two-factor authentication (2FA)!
+In addition, the Nano S Plus has support for two-factor authentication (2FA)!

 Data like the names, phone numbers and even home addresses of 272,000 Ledger customers were leaked online by hackers.